haiwen/seafile-admin-docs/manual/extension/notification-server.md

 If you enable [clustering](../setup_binary/deploy_in_a_cluster.md), You need to deploy notification server on one of the servers, or a separate server.
 The load balancer should forward websockets requests to this node.

-Download `.env` and `notification-server.yml` to Notification server directory:
+Download `.env` and `notification-server.yml` to notification server directory:

 ```sh
 wget https://manual.seafile.com/12.0/docker/notification-server/standalone/notification-server.yml